 As I had mentioned, my husband planned our daily activities for our trip and poured over online restaurant reviews and menus to find allergy safe places to eat.
 Overall, I think he did a great job of finding a lot of nut free restaurants that handled our orders with kindness.

 The following restaurants were nut-free and care-free for us during our trip: Kame Ramen, Blue Smoke, Brother Jimmy’s BBQ, Havana Central, Chipotle, Monte’s Trattoria, and NY Pizza Suprema (with caveats).
 Among those restaurants, I think that Blue Smoke and Chipotle would be the most accommodating if you are dealing with additional allergies besides nuts.
 Westville Dumbo and Pomme Frites definitely had nuts on their menu and Wasabi Bento & Sushi didn’t have any obvious nuts but had cross-contact warnings posted.

-Some restaurants on my short list of nut free restaurants and bakeries which we didn’t get to visit were: Nom Wah Tea Parlor in Chinatown, Xi’an Famous Foods (various locations), A La Mode Ice Cream (half way between Central Park and United Nations), Eleni’s (bakery, Chelsea Market area), Donut Pub (Chelsea Market area).
+Some restaurants on my short list of possibly nut free restaurants and bakeries which we didn’t get to visit were: Nom Wah Tea Parlor in Chinatown, Xi’an Famous Foods (various locations), A La Mode Ice Cream which is nut free and allergy aware (half way between Central Park and United Nations), Eleni’s (bakery, Chelsea Market area), Donut Pub (Chelsea Market area).
 There are other suggestions listed on my post, We <3 Nut Free Bakeries and Restaurants.
 And if you like my allergy travelogues, check out our trips to Maui and Disneyland.
 And if you want to look for other restaurants in New York, I recommend searching through Allergy Eats’ database, it’s a great starting point.